 Antiseptics – between March and July 1867, Joseph Lister published his theories on antiseptics in the medical journal, the Lancet.
 Lister was professor of surgery at the University of Glasgow and, inspired by the work of Louis Pasteur, had decided to experiment with dressings soaked in carbolic acid to cover open wounds.
 The rate of infection – a killer in hospitals at the time – reduced.
 Lister went on to advocate hand-washing, sterilising instruments and spraying carbolic in the theatre while operating.

 2nd Reform Act – the Second Reform Act passed by Parliament in 1867 roughly doubled the electorate in the United Kingdom from one to two million men – an estimated 33% of all adult males.
 The act was introduced by the Conservative Benjamin Disraeli, who persuaded his colleagues that the people would be grateful and vote for them; the following year’s General Election was won by the Liberals.
 For more about electoral reform, see How Britain got the vote.

 1917 was the third year of the First World War.
-Somewhat inevitably, many of the anniversaries that will be remembered in Britain 2017 involve that conflict.
+Somewhat inevitably, many of the anniversaries remembered in Britain during 2017 involved that conflict.
 For an overview of WW1 and Britain’s part in it, see Britain and the First World War.

 The Zimmermann Telegram & US declaration of war